-The University subscribes to Turnitin, an online service which enables the text-matching of submitted texts against an extensive library of internet pages, journals, periodicals etc. and student essays previously submitted.
-It is a tool for use in preventing plagiarism.
+The University subscribes to Turnitin, an online service which enables the text-matching of submitted texts against an extensive library of internet pages, journals, periodicals and student essays previously submitted.
+It is a tool used in preventing plagiarism and improving writing.
 Turnitin produces an originality report which indicates the percentage of text matched, i.e. the percentage that is thought to have been copied as well as the suspected sources.
 Turnitin is integrated into Moodle: Turnitin assignments can be set up in any module and can also be used through the Moodle assignment tool.
-Staff can require that coursework is submitted via Turnitin, or can upload students' work for checking on an ad hoc basis.
+Staff can require that coursework be submitted via Turnitin, or can upload students' work for checking on an ad hoc basis.
 Students can use Turnitin at any time to check their own work via the Test Your Text Moodle page.

-Turnitin offers related services such as PeerMark peer review facility and a GradeMark tool to enable markup and commenting on submitted documents.
+Turnitin offers related services such as online marking using its Feedback Studio tool, which allows mark-up and commenting on submitted documents.

 more about Turnitin from the "Talking of Teaching" blog

 more about Turnitin from the "Learning technology" blog

 telephone: +44 (0) 115 84 66664fax: +44 (0) 115 84 66784

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs